JW-George/Article-Writing-Adviser-System-based-on-Korean-Corpus-with-GPT2-Language-Model/README.md

-# Article-Writing-Advice-System-based-on-GPT2-Language-Model
+# Article-Writing-Adviser-System-based-on-Korean-Corpus-with-GPT2-Language-Model
-The System for Article Writing Advice based on Korean Corpus with GPT2 Language Model
+The System for Article Writing Adviser based on Korean Corpus with GPT2 Language Model

 ---